 You’ve been around long enough to know not to believe everything your television tells you.
 The happy faces advertising no medical exam life insurance is no different.

 No medical exam life insurance should only be used if you are unable to qualify for a regular underwritten policy.
 These no medical policies, while billed as ‘affordable’, are normally much costlier than a similiar fully underwritten policy.
 In addition, no medical policies frequently have limited benefits.

 As a result, we recommend you first consider a fully underwritten policy to get the best benefits at the lowest cost.
 You should discuss with your broker your available options, and your broker should advise you on the easiest and best way to take a medical exam.
 Also worth noting is that the medical exams are typically much easier and less onerous than most consumer believe.

 If you’re looking for life insurance and over the age of 55 or 65, then you may want to speak directly to a broker.
-Feel welcome to call us, toll free at 1-877-344-4011 and ask for Glenn.
+Feel welcome to call us, toll free at 1-877-344-4011 and ask for Simon.
 He’ll be happy to answer any questions you may have, and explain your options in clear, understandable terms.

 Get a free quote